|Type of record:||Building|

 |Parish:||QUIDENHAM, BRECKLAND, NORFOLK|

-Parish church, early C14 with C15 alterations, restored in 1874.
+Parish church, early 14th with 15th century alterations, restored in 1874.
 Flint with ashlar dressings and plain tiled roofs.
-2 western bays of nave collapsed mid C18, chancel lower than nave, which has parapeted east gable.
-West wall rebuilt of coursed flint with reused C14 door arch moulded with filleted rolls and hood on head stops.
+Two western bays of nave collapsed mid 18th century chancel lower than nave, which has parapeted east gable.
+West wall rebuilt of coursed flint with reused 14th century door arch moulded with filleted rolls and hood on head stops.
 Fragments of north and south walls project west.
-C20 timber bell-cote at south-west corner.
+20th century timber bell-cote at south-west corner.
 Flat east nave buttresses.
-One 2-light C19 Perpendicular window under hood on labels north and south.
+One 2-light 19th century Perpendicular window under hood on labels north and south.
 Square low side window to chancel south, arched Priest's door and external squint.
-2 2-light C19 Perpendicular windows.
-Diagonal buttresses to east and 3-light Perpendicular window also C19.
+Two 2-light 19th century Perpendicular windows.
+Diagonal buttresses to east and 3-light Perpendicular window also 19th century.
 One similar, but smaller, north chancel window.
-C19 lean-to vestry with eastern paired trefoil lancets.
+19th century lean-to vestry with eastern paired trefoil lancets.
 West of vestry is original paired trefoil lancet window under super arch.
 Interior.
 Pews 1874, as are chancel and nave scissor braced and boarded roofs.
 Angle piscina in chancel with double ogee arches and mouchette tracery.
 Decagonal plain font on circular stem and decagonal moulded astragals and base.

 H. White (NLA), 2 June 2009

 Part ruined, part derelict.
 Decorated and Perperpendicualr styles (14th - 15th century).